hashicorp/vagrant/website/source/intro/getting-started/share.html.md

 Vagrant Share is much more powerful than simply HTTP sharing.
 For more details, see the [complete Vagrant Share documentation](/docs/share/).

+Note: Vagrant Share now defaults to using the `ngrok` driver.
+The `classic` driver has been deprecated.

 ~> **Vagrant share is not designed to serve production traffic!** Please do not rely on Vagrant share outside of development or Q/A. The Vagrant share service is not designed to carry production-level traffic.